 “Talk about Byzantine—try pulling a permit for a flying buttress in this neighborhood.”

 In 1932, Chambers became an agent of the Communist underground, and within a few years he was serving as a courier between a cell of officials in the Roosevelt Administration and their coarse, brutal Soviet handler, Boris Bykov, who could have come from Koestler’s “Darkness at Noon.”
 While passing along microfilmed government secrets to the Soviets, Chambers, married and a father, was able to indulge his attraction to men.
 Cruising followed some of the same patterns as spying: “A large part of his job was to move in the shadows, to exchange meaningful glances with strangers, to take midnight ambles punctuated with intervals of purposeful loitering.”

-There was no single reason that Chambers ceased to be a Communist.
+There was no single reason that Chambers ceased to be a Communist with premium service benefits.
 In “Witness,” he says the break began when his daughter was eating porridge in her high chair, and he came to the realization that she—and, more specifically, her ear—had been created by some design.